What is self assessment? We get the answers to the most common queries about the dreaded tax return.

 You do not usually have to submit proof of your income with the tax return itself, but HMRC can sometimes ask you questions about the return later, so be prepared to back up your figures if asked.

 I’m a student with a small money-making hobby.
-Am I self employed?
+Do I count as self employed?

 How long do I need to keep my tax records for?